Shanthini-25/100-days-coding-challenge/README.md

 Get a string as the input from the user and print the non-repeating characters in a string.
 Input : Hello
 Output : H e o

+DAY - 39
+Get two strings as input from the user and check whether it is Anagram or not.
+Input : sunlight thgiluns
+Output : Anagram